EuroSprinter: ES 64 U (Taurus)

 All four European electric systems can be used by the ES 64 U4.
 Its electric components are mostly identical to those of ES 64 F4.
 The four-system series (with the 1500 V capability disabled within the software) are currently used in Austria by ÖBB and the private operator Rail Traction Service as Class 1216, in Slovenia by Slovenske železnice (SŽ) as Class 541 and in Poland by PKP Intercity (PKP IC) as Class EU44 "Husarz".
 In Italy RFI assigns it the classification E 190.

-Taurus locomotives have become notable for the musical-sounding notes, said to resemble an alto saxophone, produced when a train is moving off.
-The sound comes from the traction converters (German: Stromrichter).
+ES64 U and ES 64 U2 locomotives have become notable for the musical-sounding notes, said to resemble an alto saxophone, produced when a train is moving off.
+The sound comes from the traction converters (German: Stromrichter) and its duration/speed is dependent on the selected acceleration.
+ES 64 U4 locomotives do not produce this sound.

 A version of the ES 64 U4 was delivered to the Vogtlandbahn of Germany with the designation Class 183.
 Although the body is the same as any other ES 64 U4 locomotive, it is dual supply and can only operate on the German 15 kV 16.7 Hz AC and the Czech 25 kV 50 Hz AC systems.
 Even though these locomotives are only equipped to operate under AC power supplies like the DB Class 182, they received a new class designation because they meet the revised EU Driver Protection Standards which required significant structural changes: these include the entrance doors, from one on each side nearer to the middle of the locomotive to two on each side directly into the locomotive cab.

 On 2 September 2006 the locomotive 1216 025-5 (prior to delivery to ÖBB) set a new world record for conventional electric locomotives, when, during the trials near Nürnberg, it reached a top speed of 357 km/h.
 The locomotive was not modified for the record.
 Since then, this type has become the fastest locomotive in the world.